BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 ![RStudio layout](../fig/02-rstudio.png)

-Once you open files, such as .R or .Rmd files, an editor panel will also open in the top left.
+Once you open files, such as .Rmd files, an editor panel will also open in the top left.

 ![RStudio layout with .R file open](../fig/02-rstudio-script.png)